chrisgundling/Udacity-P5-VehicleDetection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 The video implementation was a little different as it allowed for the use of multiple consecutive image frames.
-From each frame I stored the heat map and the detection boxes that were produced using the “draw on image” function.
-By storing these values, it allowed me to combine the results from multiple frames.
-For the heat maps, I summed the results from the most recent 5 frames.
-This allowed me to increase the heatmap threshold.
+For processing video images I created the `process_image()` function in "Section 8: Process Video Images".
+From each frame I stored the heat map values, which allowed me to combine the results from multiple frames.
+I summed the "heat" (areas where classifier has detected vehicles) from the most recent 10 frames.
+This allowed me to increase the heatmap threshold to 7.
 With this integrated heat map technique I saw several positive outcomes.
 The first was that the false positives were reduced, the second was that the true positives increased (missing a vehicle in a single frame was okay as long as the next frames picked it up) and finally, the detection boxes became smoother.
 Once the final heat maps are determined, the `scipy.ndimage.measurements.label()` method was used to identify individual vehicles in the heat map.

-The second technique that I used in the video processing was averaging and outlier removal for the detection boxes drawn on the image.
-I took an average of the box corners from the previous 5 frames and if the current frame did not vary by more than 50% from that average, then it was included in a new average, otherwise it was discarded.
+The second technique that I used in the video processing was to reject certain vehicle detection boxes.
+The classifier appeared to predict a significant number of false positives along the yellow lane lines.
+The best explanation that I could determine for this was that the color saturation of the lines had confused the color histogram features used to train the SVM classifier.
+The bounding boxes draw for the yellow lines were small an in an area of the image (right in front of our vehicle) where a vehicle would be large.
+I therefore rejected detections that had an aread less than

 Here's an example result showing the summed heat map from a series of frames of video and the resulting detection boxes.